ForkPoint/dwithease/README.md

     Automatically login in XChange - turn on/off, will auto login if credentials are present Keep XChange session alive - makes the XChange session never expire

-#### Select Default Site
-    Specifies a site to be selected upon log-in, to disable this function, leave blank

 #### Import / Export
-    Import & Export your sandbox configurations in JSON config file.Passwords are not exported.
+    Import & Export your sandbox configurations in JSON config file, if you do not want to loose your settings.Passwords are not exported.

 ## Menu Page
 #### Context menu